Hanmer Springs: Other tourism

 The Hanmer Forest provides many walking trails.
 The Conical Hill walk ascends to the 550 metre summit and provides a panoramic view of Hanmer Springs.
 Western hemlock, Lawson's Cypress, Japanese cypresses, giant fir, Atlas cedar, and laburnum can be seen on this walk all of which were planted around 1910.
 The Shelter at the summit provides protection from the weather.
 A plaque at the shelter commemorates the role of Duncan Rutherford (1853–1917) has had in Hanmer Springs.
 Longer walking trips up Mount Isobel are possible via a variety of tracks.

 The Hanmer Springs Rugby Football Club plays in the North Canterbury Rugby Union.
 They often hold a preseason game between the Canterbury and Tasman Makos sides.
 A variety of other endurance sporting events are annually held in Hanmer Springs including the Mount Isobel Challenge, The Alpine Marathon, the 4 hour and 8 hour mountain bike races, Hanmer Half Marathon and the Christchurch to Hanmer Springs road cycling race run by the Pegasus Cycling Club.

 Mini golf is popular in Hanmer Springs.
 There is a variety of restaurants in Hanmer Springs.
 An animal park is located in Hanmer Springs.
 It provides experiences aimed at younger children.

 Hanmer Springs is a gateway to the St James Conservation Area for hiking, biking, water sports, skiing, hunting and horse riding.

 In July 2020, the New Zealand Government announced that it had granted $2 million towards the cost of building a twisting 850-metre long flying fox in Hanmer Springs.
 Construction was expected to be finished by September 2021, and the project was expected to create 25 new jobs and provide $4 million revenue over the first five years.
 In May 2021, the resource consent application was suspended as planning showed that the ride would have to be modified due to the undulating hill side.
 Local residents objected to it in September 2021 saying that it "will ruin everything that is special about Conical Hill".
 After lengthy delays caused by appeals, the Hurunui District Council received approval from the Environment Court in late 2024.
-However, as of June 2025, the District Council was re-evaluating the merits of project.
+By June 2025, the District Council was re-evaluating the merits of project, and in May 2026 announced that it would not fund the project.